eBay/nice-modal-react/README.md

 ```

 From the code, we can see:
 * The modal is uncontrolled.
-You can hide your modal inside the component regardless of where it is shown.
+You can hide your modal inside the component regardless of where it's shown.
-* The high order component created by `NiceModal.create` ensures your component is not executed before it becomes visible.
+* The higher-order component created by `NiceModal.create` ensures your component isn't executed before it becomes visible.
-* You can call `modal.remove` to remove your modal component from the React component tree to reserve transitions.
+* You can call `modal.remove` to remove your modal component from the React component tree to preserve transitions.

 Next, let's see how to use the modal.

 ## Using Your Modal Component
-There are very flexible APIs for you to manage modals.
-See below for the introduction.
+There are flexible APIs for managing modals.
+See below for an introduction.

 ### Embed your application with `NiceModal.Provider`:
-Since we will manage the status of modals globally, the first thing is embedding your app with NiceModal provider, for example:
+Since we manage the state of modals globally, the first step is to wrap your app with the NiceModal provider, for example:

 ```js
 import NiceModal from '@ebay/nice-modal-react';